liuzihe02/liuzihe02.github.io/README.md

 ## Deployment

 - The `yaml` file is a GitHub actions workflow that automates the build and deployment process to GitHub Pages
-- The `hugo.yaml` is a `CI/CD` workflow where a push to GitHUb automatically triggers building and deployment
+- The `hugo.yaml` is a `CI/CD` workflow where a push to GitHub automatically triggers building and deployment

 ## Guides

 The follow tutorials were used to learn Hugo and Github Pages:

 - [Ed theme](https://gohugo-theme-ed.netlify.app/documentation/)
 - [Hugo Quickstart](https://gohugo.io/getting-started/quick-start/)
 - [Deploying Hugo on Github Pages](https://gohugo.io/host-and-deploy/host-on-github-pages/)